You're either living or you're not. You ain't little. You ain't a girl, you ain't a boy. You ain't strong or smart. You're alive.

 Another subverted choice in Episode 3 where you have to choose who to help between Omid and Christa.
 You may think you're condemning one of them to get eaten by the large group of walkers chasing the train, but no matter who you choose, the other will make it.
-Of course, the one you save will bitch at you about not saving the other.
+Of course, the one you save will bitch at you about not saving the other one first.

 Subverted again in Episode 4.
 There are seven people in the group, and the boat can only hold five people.
 Molly gives up her place, and Lee is bitten and will turn.
 I think you can see where this is going.

 Episode 5 is full of them, and the worst part is they will come with a short timer, so not only do you have to make a hard choice, you have to do it quickly.